david7zr/Snake-game/README.md

 # Snake-game
 Snake game developed in JAVA.

-This Snake Game will be developed with better graphics in the next following 2 weeks.
+Game update 06/02/2024:
+Every square from the tail becomes a random color every time it moves.
+This needs to be activate by deleting the comment "/* */" from the line code number 70 in the src/GamePanel.java